 Since the 1970’s, the City of Norfolk has been quite disciplined in its approach to downtown planning.
-Every ten years, a new planning process brings together the country’s best urban planners in collaboration with the community at large.
+Each decade, a new planning process brings together the country’s best urban planners in collaboration with the community at large.
 The result is a ten-year plan that, because of a careful setting of priorities, is achievable.
-The plan, strategically builds upon the successes of previous plans, becoming a framework for future development.
-And because of the community’s involvement, there is a great sense of community commitment and ownership.
+The plan strategically builds upon the successes of previous plans, becoming a framework for future development.
+Because of the community’s involvement in the process, there is a great sense of commitment and ownership in the plan.

 Published in 2020, The 2030 Plan: A Vision for the Next Decade, continues this tradition.
 As in the previous five updates, synergy — using every project to create another — will continue to be the Downtown Plan’s driving force.
 Public investment will be used strategically to catalyze private development to create vibrant urban spaces and resilient districts.

 Coastal Resilience - Downtown Norfolk is extremely susceptible to flooding and sea level rise, necessitating protection, adaptability and access to the waterfront.

 Slow Traffic to Improve Walkability - The plan has been developed in conjunction with a transit master plan, ensuring pedestrian, bicycle and transit travel modes are integrated into Downtown.

 East-West Connections - Infrastructure improvements and new development create opportunities for pedestrian-friendly connections between the east and west sides of the Downtown area